 Economic ties between Germany and Malaysia have been very close for many years.
-Joint bodies and institutions include the Malaysian-German Chamber of Commerce and Industry and the German-Malaysian Institute (both established in 1991), which is engaged in vocational training.
+The Malaysian-German Chamber of Commerce and Industry, which was founded in 1991, is the largest EU chamber.

 Cultural cooperation focuses on education and language classes, including via the Goethe-Institut Malaysia and a German Academic Exchange Service lector.
 There are nine PASCH schools in Malaysia and German is taught at 50 secondary schools in Malaysia.

-In higher education, there are over 90 cooperation agreements between German and Malaysian universities and universities of applied sciences.
-Over 1,000 young Malaysians – many of them on Malaysian government scholarships – are studying at German universities.
+In higher education, there are almost 100 cooperation agreements between German and Malaysian universities and universities of applied sciences.
+Over 1000 young Malaysians – many of them on Malaysian government scholarships – are studying at German universities.
 There is also a growing number of double degree programmes leading to degrees that are recognised in both Germany and Malaysia.
 This has also led to an increase in the number of German guest students in Malaysia.

 Some of Germany’s political foundations support socio-cultural, educational and media projects in Malaysia.
 The Konrad-Adenauer-Stiftung has its own office in Kuala Lumpur.